 Areas of Expertise

 American literature, Latin American literature, critical theory, and photography

 BA, Northwestern University

 - Literature and the Global Contemporary.
 Edited with Sarah Brouillette and Mathias Nilges (Palgrave Macmillan, forthcoming)

 - “Borders and Migration.”
 American Literature in Transition: 2000–Present.
 Ed.
 Rachel Greenwald Smith.
-Cambridge University Press.
-Forthcoming.
+Cambridge University Press., 2017.

 - “Mapping Postmodernism and After.”
 Postmodern/Postwar—And After.
 Ed.
 Jason Gladstone, Andrew Hoberek, and Daniel Worden.
-University of Iowa Press.
-Forthcoming, July 2016.
+University of Iowa Press, 2016.